 All our crystal is graded at stages during production and then a final inspection before packing ensures our high quality standards are maintained and our customers receive the very best quality of crystal.
 Each piece is carefully wrapped and packaged professionally for delivery.

-Our Engraver Neil Yates has over 30 years of experience and is at present training an apprentice to ensure his skills are passed on to a younger generation and the tradition continues.
 The technique he uses is sandblast engraving, the bespoke pieces are all made with hand cut stencils engraved in layers to produce a subtle quality and depth of field.
 Neil is a versatile artist who can turn his hand to many styles and works closely with the clients to ensure they are happy with their final pieces.
 Many of our bespoke clients also use this technique for branding their designs.

 Copper Wheel Engraving